The Executive Remuneration Review: Italy

 Circular 285 provides various guidelines on the implementation of sound remuneration practices.
 In particular, it provides rules on compensation structure, governance and disclosure practices.

-CRD IV was recently amended through the approval of CRD V67 with the purpose, inter alia, of further reducing excessive risk-taking and short-termism by executives of European banks.
-CRD V requires several implementing measures to be adopted at the European level, and EU Member States are required to implement such measures into domestic law by December 2020, save for certain exceptions.
+CRD IV was recently amended through the approval of CRD V68 with the purpose, inter alia, of further reducing excessive risk-taking and short-termism by executives of European banks.
+CRD V requires several implementing measures to be adopted at the European level, and EU Member States are required to implement such measures into domestic law by December 2020, except for certain exceptions.69

 Circular 285 provides a series of ex ante and ex post adjustments to the executive compensation structure to ensure the long-term alignment of executives' interests with those of shareholders.

-Most importantly, Circular 285 provides a mandatory ratio for variable components of remuneration69 paid to executives that cannot exceed their fixed compensation (hence set at a ratio of 1:1, which can increase to 1:2 only with shareholders' approval).
+Most importantly, Circular 285 provides a mandatory ratio for variable components of remuneration71 paid to executives, which cannot exceed their fixed compensation (hence it is set at a ratio of 1:1, which can increase up to 1:2 only with shareholders' approval).
 This cap on variable compensation should also apply to the staff of subsidiaries operating outside the European Economic Area (EEA) of parent companies established in the EEA.

 Ex post adjustments provide, inter alia, that: